animal shelter in austin, texas - data analysis

 0 0

-All Animal ID values start with “A”.
-The IDs are consistent and have no missing values.
+all Animal ID values start with “A”. the IDs are consistent, and there are no missing values.

 print(intakes_df['Name'].iloc[:10].tolist())